Sunday, June 27, 2010

 05 Sweden

-B: So are we assuming Fredrik Kempe penned the English bits and Malena Ernman the French bits?
-Either way neither part offers any interest, and overall they say just as little as those Hero gave us last year.
+B: Are we assuming Fredrik Kempe penned the English bits and Malena Ernman the French bits?
+Neither offers any interest, and overall these lyrics say just as little as Hero.

 A: Discard the vocals here and you realise just how empty those verses are.
 The chorus is a more enticing proposition, but only because of the opera.
 The loveliest bit – the strings – is largely lost among the pop requisites.

 V: Considering the Swedes were forced to think about their stage routine this year rather than transplant it in toto from Melodifestivalen, they didn’t do a very good job of it.
 Neon green?
 Midnight blue suits against a black background?
 And what, if anything, ties in with the supposed ice queen theme?
 It only starts to look good after the key change.
 Performance-wise there’s little wrong with it, but it fails to whelm me in any way whatsoever.
-Ms Ernman clearly enjoys herself though.
+Malena enjoys herself at least.
 The ghost bits at the start make me think we’re about to see the Eurovision debut of the Cybermen.

 06 Armenia

-A: I always find myself prepared to dismiss this, and yet every time it redeems itself for its drive and energy and for actually having a sense of going somewhere.
+A: I always find myself prepared to dismiss this, but it redeems itself every time for its drive and energy and for actually having a sense of going somewhere.
 The purely instrumental version is a joy.
-By the time the key change kicks in everything has come together perfectly.
+By the time the key change kicks in, everything has come together perfectly.

 07 Andorra